What Is a REST API? - SitePoint

 - block unexpectedly large payloads

-- consider rate-limiting — that is, requests using the same API token or IP address are limited to N per minute
+- consider rate limiting — that is, requests using the same API token or IP address are limited to N per minute

 - respond with an appropriate HTTP status code and caching header

-- log requests and investigate failures.
+- log requests and investigate failures

 Multiple Requests and Unnecessary Data

 RESTful APIs are limited by their implementation.
-A response may contain more data than you need, or require further requests to access all data.
+A response may contain more data than you need, or further requests are necessary to access all data.

-Consider a RESTful API that provides access to author and book data.
-To show data for the top 10 selling books, the client will:
+Consider a RESTful API which provides access to author and book data.
+To show data for the top 10 selling books, the client could:

 /book/details ordered by number of sales (top seller first).
 The response contains a list of books with each author ID.

-/author/{id}requests to fetch each author’s name.
+/author/{id}requests to fetch each author’s details.

 This is known as the N+1 problem; N API requests must be made for each result in the parent request.

 If this is a common use case, the RESTful API could be changed so that every returned book contained the full author details such as their name, age, country, biography, and so on.
-It could also provide full details of their other books — although this would considerably increase the response payload!
+It could even provide full details of their other books — although this could considerably increase the response payload!

-To avoid massive responses, the API could be adjusted so author details can be controlled — for example,
+To avoid unnecessarily large responses, the API could be adjusted so author details are optional — for example,

-?author_details=basic — but the number of options can quickly become bewildering.
+?author_details=full.
+The number of options API authors need to cater for can become bewildering.

 Does GraphQL Fix REST APIs?

-These REST conundrums led Facebook to create GraphQL — a web service query language.
-Think of it as SQL for web services; a single request defines what data you need and how you want it returned.
+The REST conundrums led Facebook to create GraphQL — a web service query language.
+Think of it as SQL for web services: a single request defines what data you need and how you want it returned.

-GraphQL addresses many of the challenges posed by RESTful APIs.
-That said, few companies have problems comparable to Facebook.
-It’s worth considering GraphQL once your RESTful API evolves beyond its simple starting point.
+GraphQL addresses some of the challenges posed by RESTful APIs although it introduces others.
+For example, it becomes difficult to cache GraphQL responses.

+Your clients are unlikely to have problems comparable to Facebook, so it may be worth considering GraphQL once a RESTful API evolves beyond its practical limits.

 REST API Links and Development Tools